The purpose of the Safety Advisory Group (SAG)

 The Purple Guide

-To enable all relevant agencies to assist you in your compliance with legislation we will need to see the following documentation a minimum of 8 weeks prior to the event taking place:
+To enable all relevant agencies to assist you in your compliance with legislation we'll need to see the following documentation a minimum of 8 weeks before the event takes place:

-It is important to produce a comprehensive overview to all planning aspects and this is called an event safety plan.
-The constituents of the event safety plan is a working document and will need to be reviewed and updated as new information is received either before or during the event.
+It's important to produce a comprehensive overview to all planning aspects and this is called an event safety plan.
+The event safety plan is a working document and will need to be reviewed and updated as new information is received either before or during the event.

 The plan requirements listed should be used when arranging any type of event.
 However, it must be remembered that events can be extremely diverse, ranging from a simple fun run, to a large carnival or festival and therefore this list cannot be considered exhaustive.
 It is likely that additional guidance will be required for specialist events and larger scale activities: